Tasmania Zoo: Funding during COVID-19 lockdown

 In March 2020 the zoo was forced to close to visitors for the first time in its seventeen year history.
 The zoo does not receive government funding, relying on attendance numbers, donations and corporate sponsorships.
-The zoo "receives unused produce from Woolworths Supermarkets and Coles Supermarkets as part their farmer's programs".
+The zoo "receives unused produce from Woolworths and Coles Supermarkets as part their farmer's programs".
 According to Penney, "'But when you're looking at our carnivores like our tigers, lions or our newly-arrived cheetahs ... the food bill for those guys alone is enormous'".
 The zoo does not have the money to pay wages, but the zoo houses over 1,500 animals that need to be cared for.
 Penney says "'I'm lucky to have an amazing team of zookeepers here who are now volunteering so we can get through this'".
 It's uncertain if the government was going to help fund the zoo during the lockdown.
 One area of concern is that the Tasmanian Devils were starting to enter their breeding season which requires a lot of monitoring by the zookeepers.
 A donation link was set up to help out the park.

 Tasmania Zoo was an icon ... [it] has been a feature piece of Northern Tasmania’s tourism industry for years, and it’s definitely been a forerunner in that space.
 Tasmania Zoo is something every Northern Tasmania should be proud of, I’ve taken both of my kids there, it’s a great attraction.